sjmospp/sjmospp.github.io/README.md

-# San José Mayor's Office of Strategic Partnerships and Performance Website
+# San José Mayor's Office of Strategic Initiatives and Budget Website

-A repository holding/hosting the website of the San Jose Mayor's Office of Strategic Partnerships and Performance (SJ MOSPP).
+A repository holding/hosting the website of the San Jose Mayor's Office of Strategic Initiatives and Budget (SJ MOSIB).
 Built with love in San José.

 ## Authors